 Stay overnight in one of eight cabins at Waubonsie, some featuring fireplaces and year-round accommodations.
 The park also contains a modern campground with non-electric and electric campsites, modern showers, restrooms and a sanitary dump station.
 The more primitive equestrian campground contains non-electric sites with hitching rails, pens and pit vault toilets.
-Cabin and campsite reservations can be made through the online reservation system.
+Cabin and campsite reservations can be made through the online reservation system for Waubonsie State Park.

 Explore the nearby Blackburn State Park Unit, which covers 72 acres of Loess hills prairie and woodland ridge tops and valleys.
 Located about 16 miles north of Waubonsie and adjacent to nearly 500 acres of public wildlife area, this property makes a great place for bird and wildlife viewing.
 Amenities at Blackburn include a two-mile hiking trail, shelter, picnic tables, fire ring and pit latrine.
 Blackburn State Park Unit was donated in 2019 by William and Sara Blackburn.

 Hunt on more than 450 acres of public hunting land adjacent to Waubonsie and accessible from the park.
 The park itself is closed to hunting, but whitetail deer, wild turkey, and upland game are abundant in the area.